thejensen/javascript_github-search/README.md

 ## Setup/Installation Requirements

 _To run app locally:_
-_In terminal, navigate to your desktop and execute:_
+_In terminal, navigate to your desktop and execute the following:_

 * git clone https://github.com/thejensen/javascript_github-search
 * cd javascript_github-search

-_Open the project in your favorite text editor._

-* On the toplevel of the project directory, create a new file called .env
-* Open the file, and enter the following in the file if you do or do NOT have a github API key:

-_(If you do not have an API key (see below for obtaining a key))_

-* exports.apiKey = "";
-* Save the file

-_(If you DO have a github API key)_

-* exports.apiKey = "YOUR-API-KEY";
-* Save the file

-_Back in terminal_
+* touch .env
 * npm install
 * bower install
 * gulp build
 * gulp serve

-_Note: if you a new dependency to your gulpfile.js, execute ctrl+c in terminal to exit the serve task, then run gulp jsBuild.
-You can then gulp serve again._
+_(If you happen to have a github API key go into the empty .env file and add...)_

+* exports.apiKey = "YOUR-API-KEY";
+* Save the file
+* gulp build
+* gulp serve

 _For more information about these tasks, see the file, installation-instructions-expanded.txt in this repository._